 On the other side few have highlighted a decentralised approach -albeit van der Ploeg to an extent – where regional and national authorities have their say in designing the future CAP -and not only implementing it afterwards.
 In a different way Matthews outlined the national level following a budget spending rationale based on results: « The allocation of budget resources should be incentive-based so that budgets are allocated to Member States based on performance as well as needs. ».

-Whether a Common Food and Farming policy has been put on the table by some, such as Compassion in World farming, its objectives, scope and articulation with the current EU Treaty and policy framework remains unclear, as well as its added value to Member States portfolio and policies.
-We also remain on our hunger about nutritional dimension of food policy, given its has been brushed only at the end of CIWF contribution : « Food policies should promote sustainable diets and consumption patterns which should guide agricultural production ».
-Further may come later from extra perspectives.
+Whether a Common Food and Farming Policy has been put on the table by some, such as Compassion in World Farming, its objectives, scope and articulation with the current EU Treaty and policy framework remains unclear, as well as its added value to Member States portfolio and policies.
+There is also a gap regarding the nutritional dimension of food policy, given its has mention ed only at the end of CIWF contribution : « Food policies should promote sustainable diets and consumption patterns which should guide agricultural production ».

 All #AfterCAP debate contributions

 - Towards an integrated rural development policy 2.0

 - Towards an Integrated Food & Farming Policy with an Animal Welfare Focus

 - Copa Cogeca on Future Farming

 - Fit, Fair & Sustainable: A new agricultural policy model for the CAP 2021